Which institution holds the most shares in America Movil S.A.B. de C.V. (AMX)

 Sponsored

-The stock witnessed a -3.83% gain in the last 1 month and extending the period to 3 months gives it a -11.56%, and is -1.27% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.29% over the week and 2.74% over the month.
+The stock witnessed a -3.56% gain in the last 1 month and extending the period to 3 months gives it a -9.24%, and is 3.07% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.51% over the week and 2.99% over the month.

 America Movil S.A.B. de C.V.
 (AMX) Analyst Forecasts